Tech-Value/instascan/README.md

 ### let result = scanner.scan()

-- Scan video immediately for a QR code.
+- Scan video immediately for a 2D barcode.
-- QR codes recognized with this method are not emitted via the `scan` event.
+- 2D barcodes recognized with this method are not emitted via the `scan` event.
-- If no QR code is detected, `result` is `null`.
+- If no 2D barcode is detected, `result` is `null`.
-- `result.content`: Scanned content decoded from the QR code.
+- `result.content`: Scanned content decoded from the 2D barcode.
 - `result.image`: Undefined if [`scanner.captureImage`](#let-scanner--new-instascanscanneropts) is `false`, otherwise, see the [`scan`](#scanneraddlistenerscan-callback) event for format.

 ### scanner.addListener('scan', callback)

-- Emitted when a QR code is scanned using the camera in continuous mode (see [`scanner.continuous`](#let-scanner--new-instascanscanneropts)).
+- Emitted when a 2D barcode is scanned using the camera in continuous mode (see [`scanner.continuous`](#let-scanner--new-instascanscanneropts)).
 - `callback`: `function (content, image)`
-  - `content`: Scanned content decoded from the QR code.
+  - `content`: Scanned content decoded from the 2D barcode.
-  - `image`: `null` if [`scanner.captureImage`](#let-scanner--new-instascanscanneropts) is `false`, otherwise, a base64-encoded [WebP](https://en.wikipedia.org/wiki/WebP)-compressed data URI of the camera frame used to decode the QR code.
+  - `image`: `null` if [`scanner.captureImage`](#let-scanner--new-instascanscanneropts) is `false`, otherwise, a base64-encoded [WebP](https://en.wikipedia.org/wiki/WebP)-compressed data URI of the camera frame used to decode the 2D barcode.

 ### scanner.addListener('active', callback)